tessercat/daoistic-book/daodejing/64/english.md

 so they tell us
 to be as careful at the end
 as we were at the beginning
-so we don't waste any effort.
+so we don't waste effort.

 So the wise try not to want anything, and they don't appreciate the finer things.